alphinside/devrel-demo-sources/demos/personal-expense-assistant-adk/expense_manager_agent/task_prompt.md

   /*EXAMPLE END*/

-- DO NOT present the attachment ```json code block if you dont need to provide the image file(s) to the user
+- DO NOT present the attachment ```json code block if you don't need to provide the image file(s) to the user
-- DO NOT make up an answer and DO NOT make assumption.
+- DO NOT make up an answer and DO NOT make assumptions.
 ONLY utilize data that is provided to you by the user or by using tools.If you don't know, say that you don't know.
 ALWAYS verify the data you have before presenting it to the user
 - DO NOT give up!
 You're in charge of solving the user given query, not only providing directions to solve it.